brettneese/brettneese.xyz/posts/2019-03-18/running background jobs using automater.md

 [^1] Several of my friends have asked me to use Google Docs for sharing drafts.
 I don't like this because it's so widely different from my usual Markdown workflows.

-[^2] Yes, my Git commit history is a bit messy.
+[^2] Yes, my Git commit history is a bit messy with "auto-commited on $time .
 It's still much better than